RAIS4BE/TLS-PC/README.md

 # TLS-PC
 This dataset comprises 3D point clouds of diverse indoor scenes collected using a terrestrial laser scanner (Faro) since 2024 on National University of Singapore campus.
 The scenes include structural components, mechanical and electrical (M&E) systems, and architectural heritage.

-Data collection for the SDE3 Architecture Studio was conducted by Ryan and Vincent Gan.
-Data collection for the NUS Baba House was undertaken by Jingxuan Li and Vincent Gan.

 **(1) M&E Plant Rooms**
 Data collection and processing for M&E plant rooms was carried out by Boyu Wang, Mingkai Li.
 The dataset was published as part of an Automation in Construction article.
 Please cite the article when using the dataset: Li, M.K., Gan, V.J.L.,* Wang, B.Y., (2025) Integrating hierarchical segmentation and vision-language reasoning for spatially complex and occluded MEP point clouds.
 Automation in Construction.
 106455.